List of Regular Show characters: Benson Dunwoody

+He gets back together with Pam, and they apparently adopt Applesauce as well as a variety of cats.

 Pops Maellard/Mega Kranus

-Pops Maellard (revealed to be Mega Kranus; voiced by Sam Marin) is a cheerful, humble, quirky, idiotic, and gullible lollipop man who resides at the house in The Park and always talks in a whiny-like tone.
+Pops Maellard (later revealed to be Mega Kranus; voiced by Sam Marin) is a cheerful and somewhat naive 6'2" humanoid lollipop man who resides at the house in The Park and always talks in a whiny-like tone.
 His adoptive father, Mr. Maellard, is the owner of The Park.
 Pops tends to be very ecstatic about everything, often exclaiming "Good show!" or "Jolly good show!" when he is happy about something.
 When something bad happens, he will instead say "Bad show."

-Pops tends to dress and act like he is in the early 20th century and utilizes technology and slang from circa 1900–1910.
+Pops tends to dress and act like he is in the late 1800s to early 1900s and utilizes technology and slang from that time period.
 He carries small butterscotch lollipops in his wallet, sincerely believing that they are real money, much to everyone's confusion.
 He is an upright gentleman who is very kind and well-mannered to everyone.
 He is also very sensitive, often becoming upset or crying if his feelings are hurt.
 He has strong interests in poetry, wrestling, music, nature, animals, and games.
 Despite being an elderly man, he is very childish and is often oblivious to serious things around him.
 Because of this, the group frequently looks after him, especially Benson.

 Pops has also been shown to have immense strength on several occasions, despite his slim build.
-In the episode "Prank Callers", it is shown that Pops was once a more serious and mature man back in the 1980s.
+In the episode "Prank Callers", it is shown that Pops was once a more serious and mature man back in the early 1980s.
 However, when Mordecai and Rigby had been sent back to that time and accidentally hit him with a golf cart, he is shown to have turned into his zany self.
 Pops once owned a British doll named Percival, or Percy, who turned his back on him and tried to kill Pops in "Terror Tales of the Park".
 Pops is also one with nature, but lost it until he tries to find the answer to get it back, as shown in "Catching the Wave".

 In Season 8, Pops is revealed to be the universe's Chosen One due to being born with telekinetic abilities and ever since he is one with nature back in some previous season's episode, as well as having an evil version of himself with the ability to erase a person from existence.
-Pops' destiny is to kill Malum Kranus to prevent the destruction of the universe.
+Pops' destiny is to kill Malum Kranus, his brother, to prevent the destruction of the universe.
 In "A Regular Epic Final Battle", it is revealed that his real name is Mega Kranus.
 Pops also realizes that the best way to defeat Malum Kranus is with kindness.
 Pops gives Malum Kranus a hug and the two fly into the sun, killing them both in the process, and the universe is saved.
-In Heaven, Pops' voice is heard saying his catchphrase 'Jolly Good Show' as a video tape of the show ejects itself from a Hanatronic TV which was seen in "Eileen Flat Screen", and the series itself, concludes.
+In Heaven, Pops' voice is heard saying his catchphrase 'Jolly Good Show' as a VHS of the show ejects itself from a Hanatronic TV which was seen in "Eileen Flat Screen", and the series itself concludes.